AdobeDocs/commerce-php/src/pages/architecture/modules/overview.md

 # Module overview

 A *module* is a logical group -- that is, a directory containing blocks, controllers, helpers, models -- that are related to a specific business feature.
-In keeping with Magento's commitment to optimal modularity, a [module](https://glossary.magento.com/module) encapsulates one feature and has minimal dependencies on other modules.
+In keeping with Adobe's commitment to optimal modularity, a [module](https://glossary.magento.com/module) encapsulates one feature and has minimal dependencies on other modules.

 Modules and themes are the units of customization in Commerce.
 Modules provide business features, with supporting logic,  while themes strongly influence user experience and [storefront](https://glossary.magento.com/storefront) appearance.
 Both components have a life cycle that allows them to be installed, deleted, and disabled.
-From the perspective of both merchants and [extension](https://glossary.magento.com/extension) developers, modules are the central unit of Magento organization.
+From the perspective of both merchants and [extension](https://glossary.magento.com/extension) developers, modules are the central unit of Adobe Commerce and Magento Open Source framework (Commerce framework) organization.

 The Commerce framework provides a set of core logic: [PHP](https://glossary.magento.com/php) code, libraries, and the basic functions that are inherited by the modules and other components.